stonerfish/we_clap/README.md

  * Zeroith arg is the url path.
  * The rest of the args, if any, are the full [`decoded`] query strings.\
-   The query strings start after the first '?' character and are delimited by '&'
+   The query strings start at first '?' character and are delimited by '&'
  * Anything after a hash '#' is discarded.

 ### UrlArgs Example